hibari/hibari/README.md

 Hibari v0.1.x are very early releases after forking proprietary Gemini Distributed Storage Service (GDSS).
-GDSS is a rock-solid key-value store and it has used in Tier 1 telecom sector since 2010.
-However GDSS only has native Erlang client in production and also requires to write Erlang codes to do basic system administration tasks.
+GDSS is a rock-solid key-value store and it has been used in production in Tier 1 telecommute sector since 2010.
+However GDSS only has a native Erlang client and also requires to write Erlang codes to do basic system administration tasks.

 Hibari v0.1.x releases contain bug fixes, updates for recent Erlang/OTP releases (R14 and R15), prototype implementations for